Basal Cell Carcinoma

 DID YOU KNOW?

-Excessive sun exposure can lead to in painful sunburn, but can also lead to other serious health problems, including melanoma, a life-threatening form of skin cancer.
+Excessive sun exposure can result in painful sunburn, but can also lead to other serious health problems, including melanoma, a life-threatening form of skin cancer.

-Children are at greatest risk, since serious sunburns during the initially 18 years of life is believed to increase the risk of cancer by more than 50%.
+Children are at greatest risk, since serious sunburns during the originally 18 years of life is believed to increase the risk of cancer by more than 50%.

 For those with sun-sensitive skin, fair complexions, light hair, or for those who spend excessive amounts of time in the sun, SafeSun is for you.